 Shannon S. Broome counsels and represents clients on a range of environmental matters before local and federal courts and administrative agencies.
-She is a member of Katten's Environmental practice group and heads the firm's Air Quality and Climate Change practice.
-Co-located in the firm's San Francisco Bay Area and Washington, DC offices, Shannon's bi-coastal practice allows her to serve clients nationally and in California, a jurisdiction that is frequently at the forefront of environmental regulation.
+She is a member of Katten's Environmental practice and heads the firm's Air Quality and Climate Change practice.
+Co-located in the San Francisco Bay Area—where she serves as office managing partner—and Washington, DC, Shannon's bi-coastal practice allows her to serve clients nationally and in California, a jurisdiction that is frequently at the forefront of environmental regulation.

 Shannon advocates on behalf of her clients on numerous federal environmental statutes, including the Clean Air Act, Energy Policy Act of 2005, Energy Independence and Security Act of 2007, Emergency Planning and Community Right-to-Know Act, Toxic Substances Control Act, Resource Conservation and Recovery Act, Clean Water Act, Federal Insecticide, Fungicide, and Rodenticide Act, Federal Food Drug and Cosmetic Act, Clean Water Act and Comprehensive Environmental Compensation Liability and Recovery Act, as well as state environmental statutes and regulations, including the California Global Warming Solutions Act (AB32), California's Low Carbon Fuels Standard and the California Environmental Quality Act.
 She has extensive litigation experience challenging and defending Environmental Protection Agency (EPA) regulations before federal appellate courts and has litigated many environmental permit appeals before environmental hearing boards in various states.
 Shannon is also deeply experienced in environmental enforcement matters.